matschik/jsonl-db/README.md

-# jsonl-db
+# jsonl-db 📚

-jsonl-db is an open source library for working with JSON files in the JSON Lines format (_JSONL_), a convenient and compact representation of structured data.
+jsonl-db is an open source library for working with JSON files in the JSON Lines format (JSONL), a convenient and compact representation of structured data 📊.

-This library provides a simple API for adding, updating, deleting and querying data in JSONL files.
+This library provides a simple API for adding ➕, updating 🔄, deleting ❌ and querying 🔍 data in JSONL files.
 It also offers methods for reading the files in various ways, such as reading by batch or finding specific data elements.

-## Requirements
+## Requirements ⚙️

-- Node.js v14 or higher
+- Node.js v16 or higher

-## Installation
+## Installation 💻

 Install jsonl-db with your favorite Node package manager like npm / pnpm / yarn.